User Tools

 Wiring diagram

-English version of the wiring diagram coming in the future, here translated:
+English version of the wiring diagram coming in the future, here are finnish-english translations

 • huijausvastus = hack resistor